Saraakallio

 My own concern in the remainder of this post and the next is in focussing on what Korte calls the “metaphysical, cosmological” cluster of aspects, that relate to Louhi as a supranormal person.
 I will argue that behind the multiple personas highlighted by Korte is an incarnated Uralic deity.

-While Nenola and Timonen, and Hiltunen, look to Louhi as an inspiring example for personal growth and healing, I propose that an additional forms of growth and healing are available through direct contact with Louhi by shamanic means.
+While Nenola and Timonen, and Hiltunen, look to Louhi as an inspiring example for personal growth and healing, I propose that additional forms of growth and healing are available through direct contact with Louhi by shamanic means.
 I will only touch on these means in the present post but will devote fuller consideration to them in the following one.

 Nature Goddesses